Fire at French vacation home for adults with disabilities leaves 11 dead

-PARIS (AP) — A devastating fire that raged through a vacation home for adults with disabilities in eastern France Wednesday left 11 people dead, the local deputy prosecutor said.
+PARIS (AP) — A devastating fire that raged through a vacation home for adults with disabilities in eastern France on Wednesday left 11 people dead, an official said.

 Nathalie Kielwasser, deputy prosecutor for Colmar, said 11 people who were sleeping on the upper floor and in a mezzanine area of the private accommodation in the town of Wintzenheim were trapped by the fire, while five managed to escape.

-The adults, who had “slight intellectual disabilities,” were on a vacation sponsored by two specialized associations, she added.
+The adults, who had “slight intellectual disabilities,” were on a vacation sponsored by two specialized associations, she said.

-Investigations are ongoing to determine the circumstances of the fire and whether the building met all the required security standards, she added.
+Investigations are ongoing to determine the circumstances of the fire and whether the building met all the required safety standards, she said.

 Authorities said one of the survivors was sent to a hospital with serious injuries.